gigi-codes/warehouse_density/David/README.md

 unpacked the zbp19 data and added the expanded file to .gitignore.

 familiarizing myself with zbp19 data, writing in [this notebook](./2_zbpandcbpData.ipynb)

+---
+---
+4/20
+---

+Meeting this morning.
+I will add up business data by zip code and export a CSV.
+I agreed to make a sample with my expected format.

+Others will work on merging the data from at least the CAES 3 and 4 sets, but maybe 1, 2, 3, and 4 for some critical columns (health related, basic pollution)

+The set of zip codes is different from CAES to CAES.
+Zip codes apparently change often, with 10-20 being added each year.
+The majority are in overlap, so we could just do an inner join with these.